ractf/code-ingest/README.md

 ## Prerequsites & Setup

-- Python 3.9.5 or above with pip
+- Python 3.8 or above with pip
 - Pyenv installed (optional)
 - Poetry installed
-- Linux distro, ideally something Debian/Ubuntu based
+- Debian/Ubuntu Desktop/Server
 - Docker [installed](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) on host

-If you don't have the required python version (3.9.5 as of writing), install [pyenv](https://github.com/pyenv/pyenv#basic-github-checkout) with basic checkout.
+If you don't have the required python version (3.9.7 as of writing), install [pyenv](https://github.com/pyenv/pyenv#basic-github-checkout) with basic checkout.
 Then install the build dependencies, which is listed on the [wiki](https://github.com/pyenv/pyenv/wiki)

 Add the following lines to your `~/.bashrc` file (assuming you haven't done so from the pyenv guide):